Bobby Sharp: Independent wrestling (2009-present)

 Bobby Sharp has been a regular on the Canadian Independent wrestling scene for the better part of ten years.
 During which he has competed for World Wrestling Entertainment, Monster Pro Wrestling, Prairie Wrestling Alliance, Elite Canadian Championship Wrestling, High Impact Wrestling Canada, Stampede Wrestling, Atlantic Grand Prix Wrestling, Global Force Wrestling, Canadian Wrestling Elite, Action Wrestling Entertainment, Wrestling Fan Xperience, Canadian National Wrestling Alliance, Hart Legacy Wrestling, Destiny Wrestling, and Border City Wrestling among many other companies.
 In 2013 Sharp was booked in the maritimes to tour for the reboot of Atlantic Grand Prix Wrestling.
 He continued touring alongside Rene Dupree as the "Canadian Outlawz.

 Can-Am School

 In 2016, Sharp moved to Ontario to further his training with Scott D'Amore and Johnny Devine.

 Ontario Wrestling

 Bobby Sharp debuted for Global Force Wrestling in a tag team match with partner Cody Deaner at the October 2nd Global Showdown 2016 event in Mississauga.
 The event was taped for TV.

 Return to Edmonton

-Bobby Sharp returned to Edmonton at some point and wrestles know for companies like Top Talent Wrestling and Real Canadian Wrestling.
+Bobby Sharp returned to Edmonton at some point and wrestled for companies like Top Talent Wrestling and Real Canadian Wrestling.